 Brooklyn Tech Admissions Process

 Admission to Brooklyn Technical High School, also referred to as Brooklyn Tech, is exclusively based on an entrance test called Specialized High Schools Admissions Test (SHSAT).
-This test can be taken by all eighth and first-time ninth-grade students in New York City.
+This specialized high school test can be taken by all eighth and first-time ninth-grade students in New York City.
 SHSAT prep is available from Caddell Prep.

-The examination covers computation and word problems for its math section, and grammar and reading comprehension for its verbal section.
+The exam covers computation and word problems for its math section, and grammar and reading comprehension for its verbal section.
 For the September 2011 round of admissions, approximately 30,000 students took the SHSAT.
 Out of that number, 23, 085 listed Brooklyn Tech as their first choice.
-Roughly 1,951 offers were made–the most out of any of the specialized high schools in New York City partly because of its size.
+Roughly 1,951 offers were made-the most out of any of the specialized high schools in New York City partly because of its size.